K1rix0/Make-the-computer-guess/README.md

 As I forgot to say aswell, this was inspired by the beginner projects video from freeCodeCamp.org on youtube

-As for the guesses given, 8 would be the default, and same with the min and max(0, 100), you can modify the numebrs to your liking as i thought that these numbers would best qualify a "fair and interesting game"
+As for the guesses given, 8 would be the default, and same with the min and max(0, 100), you can modify the numbers to your liking as i thought that these numbers would best qualify a "fair and interesting game"